Specialized Tutoring students. Congratulations!

 I'll go take

-a SAT or ACT.
+a SAT or ACT "to see how I do".
 Then I’ll just wait until I get my scores back to decide if I need to study.
-THE PROBLEM: First of all, you
+THE PROBLEM: 1) Wasted money: Why pay $65 for

-are throwing away at least $65 to go in and take a real exam “just for
+FREE.
+You are throwing away at least $65 to go in and take a real exam

-of all, SAT & ACT test scores take 3 weeks to get calculated
+precious little time.
+SAT & ACT test scores take 3 weeks to

-released.
-Test dates are spaced about 5 - 6 weeks apart.
-It takes 8 -
+scores back ).
+Well, test dates are spaced about 5 - 6 weeks apart.
+It

 10 weeks to

 get ready for the SAT or ACT.
 By the time you get your scores back 3 -